Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

   </div>
 </template>
 ```

+> **Tips:** There's a real example within the project for the title for each page.
+The name of the component is `basePageTitle.vue`.

 ### Webpack build
 The css is not generated while you are in development mode.
 They are going to be created only when you will use the `dotnet publish` command or as an alternative, you can also go and type `npm run build -- --prod` which will launch the production build with the minification and extraction of the files.